FACRC-AgTrace/AATP/website/docs/specification/DigitalProductPassport.md

 Browse the [classes, properties, and code-lists used in the DLP](https://jargon.sh/user/aatp/DigitalLivestockPassport/v/0.4.0/artefacts/readme/render).

+### Profile Rules

+* `BovineAnimal.Id` (and related `schemeId` and `registeredId`) MUST be drawn from the [NLIS identifier scheme](Identifiers#national-livestock-identifier-scheme-nlis) - for example `https://nlis.com.au/QDBH0132XBS01234`
+* `BovineAnimal.productCategory` SHOULD use the UN CPC schemeID `https://unstats.un.org/unsd/classifications/Econ/cpc` with `"code:""02111"` and `"name":"Bovine animals, live"`
+* `BovineAnimal.producedByParty` MUST identifiy the owner or operator of the birth farm using the [ABN identifier scheme](Identifiers#australian-business-number-abn).
+* `BovineAnimal.producedAtFacility` MUST identify the PIC of the birth farm, using the relevant state register [PIC identifier scheme](Identifiers#property-identification-codes-pic).
+* `Claim.assessmentCriteria` MUST be drawn from the allowed [vocabularies](Vocabularies.md)

 ### Technical Artifacts

 The following technical artifacts are for use by DLP implementers.